Treacherous heat paired with high humidity is likely to affect millions of Americans through the end of July

 Grim weekend ahead

-More than 85% of the population -- or 275 million Americans -- could see high temperatures above 90 degrees over the next week.
-And at least 60 million people could see high temperatures at or above 100 degrees over the next seven days.
+About 85% of the US population -- or 273 million people -- could see high temperatures above 90 degrees over the next week.
+And about 55 million people could see high temperatures at or above 100 degrees over the next seven days.

-"So far this week, 60 daily high temperature records have been tied/broken as dangerous heat enveloped much of the Nation." the Weather Prediction Center wrote.
-"More records are likely to be set over the next week," it said.
+By Thursday morning, 60 daily high temperature records had been tied or broken across the US this week, the Weather Prediction Center wrote.

+More than 30 weather stations could record near- or record-high temperatures by Sunday, the agency tweeted Friday.

 Heat index values -- the temperature it feels like when heat is combined with humidity -- could top 100 degrees in a number of states through this weekend, particularly in the Midwest, the Southeast and on the East Coast.